robvanbentem/pieko_l3/README.md

 This app is originally intended to keep track of shopping expenses at my work.

+## Current status
+Currently this app is not ready for use

 ## Features
 * Grocery list - multiple users and shops
 * Register receipts - keep track of who bought what for whom